cooperative-education

 How does Cooperative Education help students meet diploma requirements?

-- There is no limit to the number of optional credits that may be earned through cooperative education courses.
+- There is no limit to the number of optional credits that may be earned through Cooperative Education courses.

-- Under the ministry-approved framework for the Specialist High Skills Major (SHSM) designation within the OSSD, students must earn a minimum of two co-operative education credits as one of the five required components of SHSM.
+- Under the Ministry-approved framework for the Specialist High Skills Major (SHSM) designation within the OSSD, students must earn a minimum of two Cooperative Education credits as one of the five required components of SHSM.

-Students choose to take Co-operative Education during course selection and also complete and submit a Co-operative Education Application Form.
-Students must be interviewed for the program which is conducted by the co-operative education teacher in consultation with subject teachers, guidance counsellors and administrators.
+Students choose to take Cooperative Education during course selection and also complete and submit a Cooperative Education Application Form.
+Students must be interviewed for the program which is conducted by the Cooperative Education teacher in consultation with subject teachers, guidance counsellors and administrators.